-- To keep motor cable length as short as possible, locate the drive close to the motor. - Ensure unit stability by mounting the enclosure on a solid surface. - Ensure that the strength of the mounting location supports the unit weight. - For safety and easier cabling, it is recommended to install the cabinet on a cable trench. - Do not install the cabinet on top of inflammable objects. - Ensure that there is enough space around the unit for proper cooling. - Ensure that there is enough room to open the cabinet doors and for working on the equipment. - Remove the moving and lifting parts from the cabinet before installation.
+- To keep motor cable length as short as possible, install the drive close to the motor. - Install the drive on a flat foundation.
+See 5.2.1 Foundation for the Drive. - For safety and easier cabling, it is recommended to install the cabinet on a cable trench. - Ensure that there is enough space around the unit for proper cooling.
+See 5.5 Cooling and Free Space Around the Enclosed Drive. - Ensure that there is enough room to open the cabinet doors and for working on the equipment. - Remove the moving and lifting parts from the cabinet before installation.